shioyama/mobility/README.md

    config.accessor_method = :translates
    config.query_method    = :i18n
 +  config.default_options[:dirty] = true
++  config.default_options[:type]  = :string
 end
 ```

+We will assume the configuration above in the examples that follow.
+Other
-Other configuration options are
-described in the [API
+configuration options are described in the [API
 docs](http://www.rubydoc.info/gems/mobility/Mobility/Configuration).

 See [Getting Started](#quickstart) to get started translating your models.